How to Spot Content Theft on Social Media and Elsewhere

 On Pinterest this often amounts to bait and switch – an ages old scam tactic.

-Fraudsters lure people by using popular images and link to their only stores or using Amazon affiliate links.
+Fraudsters lure people by using popular images and link to their online stores or using Amazon affiliate links.

 • original artist